As-Sawiya: Jordanian era

-In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, As-Sawiya came under Jordanian rule.
+In the wake of the 1948 Arab–Israeli War and after the 1949 Armistice Agreements, As-Sawiya came under Jordanian rule.

 The Jordanian census of 1961 found 1,151 inhabitants.

 post-1967

 Since the Six-Day War in 1967, As-Sawiya has been under Israeli occupation.

 After the 1995 accords, approximately 14% of villageland was classified as Area B, the remaining 86% as Area C. Israel has confiscated 1,551 dunums of village land for the Israeli settlement of Alie, and 376 dunams for Rechalim.

 As-Sawiya is entirely dependent on its agricultural land.
-Prior to the Second Intifada, about 250 of the village's residents worked in Israel, but in 2004 only three continued working there.
+Prior to the start of the Second Intifada in 2000, about 250 of the village's residents worked in Israel, but by 2004, only three continued working there.

 The primary crops grown in as-Sawiya are wheat, olives, grapes, figs, and beans.
 The land is also used for grazing livestock.
 Some residents produce yoghurt from their cows and sell it.
 Local residents sell olive oil to nearby villages such as Lubban as well.
 Stone-cutting is the most important industry in the town after agriculture.

-According to locals, village life has been "deeply affected" by harassment from Jewish settlers.
-"People cannot go and harvest their land.
-The settlers take our olives, they throw rocks at people."